Aliases for NAIP Gene

 GeneCards Summary for NAIP Gene

-NAIP (NLR Family, Apoptosis Inhibitory Protein) is a Protein Coding gene.
-Diseases associated with NAIP include spinal muscular atrophy and spinal muscular atrophy-1.
-Among its related pathways are Legionellosis and Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways.
+NAIP (NLR Family Apoptosis Inhibitory Protein) is a Protein Coding gene.
+Diseases associated with NAIP include Spinal Muscular Atrophy-1 and Spinal Muscular Atrophy-2.
+Among its related pathways are Legionellosis and Apoptosis - multiple species.
 GO annotations related to this gene include ubiquitin-protein transferase activity and cysteine-type endopeptidase inhibitor activity involved in apoptotic process.
-An important paralog of this gene is XIAP.
+An important paralog of this gene is NLRC4.